The Rock Scene of The Sixties

 nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn

-John Mayall's Blues Breakers, ABC Theatre Copenhagen 1967
+John Mayall's Blues Breakers

 An awful lot of musicians through the years passed through this group.

-This evening guitarist Eric Clapton was leaving the band, and Mick Taylor was signing in.
-Usually Mayall was only hiring class A musicians, so expectations were naturally high this evening.
 Personally though, I had expected a lot more, as Taylor's playing was on one hand quite all right (not being exactly impressing), but at the same time unpersonal.
 Apparently he had no personal style.
-He played a lot of fast solos, as if to make an impression on the audience and the Mayall, the leader.
-Who Mick Taylor was as a musician, I never found out.
+He played a lot of fast solos, as if to make an impression on the audience and maybe on Mayall, the leader.

 nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn